List of Dancing on Ice professional skaters: Brendyn Hatfield

-Brendyn Hatfield (born 1987) is an American skater.
+Brendyn Hatfield (born 4 January 1986) is an American skater.
 Prior to Dancing on Ice, he was in Disney on Ice and Holiday on Ice.
 He was partnered with Lucrezia Millarini for the series 12 and they were the second couple to be eliminated.
 In series 13, he was paired with rapper Lady Leshurr.
 In series 14, he was paired with Rachel Stevens.
 In series 15, he was paired with Ekin-Su Cülcüloğlu.
+They were the third couple to be eliminated.
+For series 16, he was paired with stand-up comedian Lou Sanders and they were the fifth couple to be eliminated.
+Hatfield confirmed in October 2024 that the upcoming 17th series would be his last as a professional; for that series he was paired with television personality Ferne McCann.